-The HistoCore PELORIS 3 dual retort rapid tissue processor prepares tissue samples for sectioning by transforming fixed samples into wax embedded samples.
-This is achieved by exposing the tissue samples to a sequence of reagents in the processing retorts.
+The HistoCore PELORIS 3 dual retort rapid tissue processor automates preparation of tissue samples for sectioning.
+This is achieved by transforming fixed specimens into wax infiltrated specimens by exposing them to a sequence of reagents in the tissue processor.
+Tissue samples subsequently undergo interpretation by a qualified healthcare professional to aid diagnosis.